-Locate the Azimuth Adjustment Knobs (next to the Bubble Level Indicator) and retract them to allow enough clearance for the mount to fit on the tripod head.
-Unscrew the two (2) Azimuth Locking Screws shown in Figure 9 and be careful not to lose the plastic washers; they will be needed to secure the mount.
-Place the mount onto the Tripod Head with the Bubble Level Indicator on top of the Alignment Peg.
-Place the Teflon washers and the two (2) Azimuth Locking Screws back and tighten the screws.
-Level the tripod base by adjusting the individual legs.
-You may use the built-in Bubble Level Indicator or an external torpedo level to check leveling.
+Retract the Azimuth Adjustment Knobs (next to the Bubble Level Indicator) to allow enough clearance for the Alignment Peg seating in the house.
+Put the mount onto the tripod head with bubble level on top of the Alignment Peg.
+Secure the mount head by tightening two Azimuth Locking T-bolts (or Screws for some models).
+Level the mount by adjusting individual tripod leg.
+You may use the build-in Bubble Level Indicator or an external torpedo level to check level.